navkreer/Data-Analyst-Portfolio/R/README.md

-# Understanding Economic Development - Analysis of GDP and Extractive Institutions
+# Project 2: Understanding Economic Development - Analysis of GDP and Extractive Institutions

 ## Goal:
 To analyze the relationship between GDP growth and the characteristics of extractive institutions, using Bayesian modeling and Monte Carlo simulations to inform more effective policies for sustainable economic development.